LADCode2021/pp5-vape-city/README.md

 ### Test Navigation

 I tested all navigation links in both the navbar and inline links and everything went to where it was supposed to.

+### Test search

+Search only works when on the products url.
+This was not the case when I first coded it.
+But it works in some sense.
+I have included this in remaining bugs.

 ### Contact Form Tests